parepallykiran/HDP/README.md

 # HDP

 Scripts to help Admins for day to day activities.

+This repo has scripts for ambari restart clients, hive metadata replication